bazqux/bazqux-api/README.md

 Auth=cltoken
 ```

-Where `cltoken` is a login token you must pass to all other API calls in
+Where `cltoken` is a client login token that you must pass to all other API calls in
 `Authorization` header in form `GoogleLogin auth=cltoken`.

-You can test most of API calls right in your browser when you signed in BazQux Reader.
+You can test most API calls right in your browser when you signed in BazQux Reader.

 ### Ping